Help, I have a rebellious child!

 conceiving and uttering from the heart lying words.

 Here is a very basic example.
-I love Dr Pepper.
-I am allergic to corn syrup.
-When I drink a Dr Pepper it doesn’t kill me, but it does have serious side effects.
-Yet, even knowing this,I struggle with the disciple, when I am stressed out to not drink a Dr Pepper.
-I do NOT want to drink a Dr Pepper, I know that drinking it is not good for me, but my lack of discipline in this area frustrates me continuously.
+You love video games.
+You know that playing video games makes you grumpy, and irritable.
+Playing video games isn’t going to kill you, but it does have serious side effects.
+Yet you struggle with the disciple to not overdo on video gaming.
+You do NOT want to overplay, You know that it is not good for you, but your lack of discipline in this area frustrates you continuously.
 This is NOT a rebellious behavior.
-It is a foolish behavior, and it is even a stupid decision on my part.
+It is a foolish behavior, and it is even a stupid decision on your part.
 But being stupid, being foolish, and lacking discipline is NOT always a sign of rebellion.
+Everyday that you remember who you want to be and what you want to accomplish for the Lord, and you stay away from overplaying on video games is another day towards a more disciplined and healthy life.
+But it takes work on your part.

 - Do I do this bad habit because I want to hurt myself, or others, or to disobey God?

-- Do I do this bad habit because I am week and fall into old patterns of behavior?
+- Do I do this bad habit because I am weak and fall into old patterns of behavior?

 Five things you can do to help a child who is struggling to be all that YHVH created them to be, but desires to obey with all their heart:

-- Memorize scripture with them that remind them of who they are in Christ.
+Memorize scripture with them that reminds them of who they are in Christ.

 Now, what if your child is truly rebellious?